fireundubh/playwithfire/bash-tags.md

 ## Actors.SpellsForceAdd

-> **Supported Games:** FO3, FNV, TES4

-Modifies the Spells (also called Actor Effects) list of actors.
-This tag forces the addition of spells even if they are removed by other plugins tagged with Actors.Spells.

 Addition of (SPLO) spells to the Spells subrecord in the following record types:

 Game | Signature | Name